Air strikes kill 18 in Syria’s Idlib

 In the northwest, the Observatory said Syrian government air strikes killed 12 people, including five children, in the village of Urum al-Jawz in western Idlib province.
 Four more people, including two children, were killed in strikes on Kfarouma in the south of the province.

-A Russian air strike killed a civil defense volunteer in the town of Khan Sheikhoun, the Observatory said.
+A Russian air strike killed a civil defence volunteer in the town of Khan Sheikhoun, the Observatory said.

-The civil defense, also known as the White Helmets, identified him as Anas al-Diab, a volunteer and media activist it said was killed while documenting the air strikes.
+The civil defence, also known as the White Helmets, identified him as Anas al-Diab, a volunteer and media activist it said was killed while documenting the air strikes.